 Theranos: Brand overview

-Theranos’ history started in 2003 when Elizabeth Holmes, then 19 years old, established the business in Palo Alto, California.
+Theranos’ history began in 2003, when Elizabeth Holmes, then 19, established the business in Palo Alto, California.
 After a short while, the business changed its name from Real-Time Cures to Theranos, a play on the phrases “therapy” and “diagnosis.”

-After leaving Stanford University, Holmes started the company with an audacious plan to completely transform the blood testing market.
+After leaving Stanford University, Holmes founded the company with an audacious plan to completely transform the blood-testing market.
 She aimed to develop a device that could run hundreds of tests with just a few finger-prick blood droplets.

 Unusually for Silicon Valley, the corporation operated in absolute secrecy during its early years.
 Major investments were made in Holmes, including those from renowned venture capitalists and individual investors.

-In 2010, the enterprise asserted that it had created a breakthrough technique that allowed the execution of more than 200 distinct blood tests with just a few drops.
-The business claimed that “Edison,” its gadget, could do tests fast and precisely, possibly revolutionizing the laboratory diagnostics sector.
+In 2010, the enterprise asserted that it had developed a breakthrough technique that enabled the performance of more than 200 distinct blood tests with just a few drops of blood.
+The business claimed that “Edison,” its device, could perform tests quickly and accurately, potentially revolutionizing the laboratory diagnostics sector.

-A big turning point for the firm came when the business announced a collaboration with Walgreens, a pharmaceutical giant.
+A major turning point for the firm came when it announced a collaboration with Walgreens, a pharmaceutical giant.
 The idea was to provide public access to blood testing by opening testing centers at thousands of Walgreens nationwide locations.

-The organization saw tremendous expansion and notoriety in 2014.
+The organization experienced tremendous growth and increased notoriety in 2014.
 With the company bringing in large sums of money, the enterprise was valued at $9 billion, and Elizabeth Holmes became the youngest female self-made billionaire.
 Prizing the firm’s ground-breaking technology, Holmes gave interviews, spoke at conferences, and appeared on magazine covers.

 But everything started to change in October 2015.
 Journalist John Carreyrou of the Wall Street Journal questioned the enterprise’s technology in several pieces.
-According to the stories, the company wasn’t employing the supposedly innovative technology for most of its tests; instead, it used conventional blood testing procedures.
+According to the stories, the company didn’t employ the supposedly innovative technology for most of its tests; instead, it used conventional blood-testing procedures.

-In response to these stories, the Food and Drug Administration (FDA) and the Centers for Disease Control and Prevention (CDC), among other regulatory agencies, launched investigations.
+In response to these stories, the Food and Drug Administration (FDA), the Centers for Disease Control and Prevention (CDC), and other regulatory agencies launched investigations.

 The problem continued throughout 2016.
 Walgreens closed all its in-store testing facilities and ended its collaboration with the firm.
-The Centers for Medicare and Medicaid Services (CMS) withdrew the company’s California lab license for standard-breaking behavior.
+The Centers for Medicare & Medicaid Services (CMS) revoked the company’s California lab license for violations of standards.

 In June 2018, a federal grand jury charged former president Ramesh “Sunny” Balwani and founder Elizabeth Holmes with fraud.
 Eleven counts were brought against them, including wire fraud and conspiracy.
 This was the last step in a protracted probe into the company’s operations.

 The business officially announced its closure on September 14, 2018.
-The firm said it would provide investment firm Credit Suisse with its remaining assets so the remaining creditors might receive them.
+The firm said it would transfer its remaining assets to investment firm Credit Suisse so the creditors might receive them.
 With this action, the once-promising medical technology startup finally folded.

-2019 saw the continuation of preparations for the Holmes and Balwani trials.
-The court rejected each of the motions for the case to be dismissed that the defendants’ attorneys filed.
+In 2019, preparations for the Holmes and Balwani trials continued.
+The court rejected each of the defendants’ attorneys’ motions to dismiss the case.
 Because of the impending trial, there was a lot of legal action during this time.

 2020 and 2021 were set aside for Elizabeth Holmes’s trial.
 The trial’s commencement was postponed multiple times due to various circumstances, including Holmes’s pregnancy.
-When it finally started in August 2021, it garnered a lot of media and public attention.
+When it finally began in August 2021, it garnered significant media and public attention.

-Elizabeth Holmes was found guilty on four counts of investor fraud by a jury on January 3, 2022.
+A jury found Elizabeth Holmes guilty on four counts of investor fraud on January 3, 2022.
 This decision ended one of the most well-known trials in Silicon Valley history.

-Elizabeth Holmes was found guilty of investment fraud on November 18, 2022, and given an 11-year and 3-month prison sentence.
+Elizabeth Holmes was found guilty of investment fraud on November 18, 2022, and sentenced to 11 years and 3 months in prison.
 With this statement, the tale of Theranos, which started as a promising business and became one of the worst scandals in the biotechnology industry’s history, ended.

 Meaning and History